10 Best Image Optimization Plugins for Speeding Up WordPress

 If you want even more cool features, then Smush Pro, with her lightning-fast CDN, convert images to WebP, automatically resize your images, convert PNGs to JPEGs, compress images in other directories or in your Amazon S3 cloud, and more.

 Plus, Smush and Smush Pro integrate well with other popular image plugins such as NextGEN Gallery, Infinite Uploads, WP Offload S3, and WP Retina 2x.
-Try Smush Pro free for 7 days to see how she can take your site performance to new levels.
+Try Smush Pro free to see how she can take your site performance to new levels.

 If you are running out of storage or bandwidth on a media-heavy website, Infinite Uploads boosts performance by moving your uploads directory to cloud storage and serving them from a super-fast CDN.